 Current legislation dictates that animal test data is still required to help assess potential health hazards of chemicals to humans.
 Although there are valid arguments either way concerning the extrapolation of animal data to humans and whether alternative methods of assessment are acceptable, the fact remains that animals are unfortunately required in many cases for regulatory assessment.

 Progress has been made in recent years to reduce the numbers of animals required during testing and in vitro test data is now more widely accepted in many cases.
 There is also progress in computer modelling and recognition in the importance of reading across data within groups of chemicals.
 Under the 'old' European system, the Dangerous Preparations Directive makes it clear that mixtures should be classified by calculation and not by performing animal tests on mixtures.
-The new European REACH and CLP Regulations take this further and require approval to be obtained from ECHA, the European Chemicals Agency, before any animal tests are carried out, for both substances and preparations.
+The European REACH and CLP Regulations take this further and require approval to be obtained from ECHA, the European Chemicals Agency, before any animal tests are carried out, for both substances and preparations.
 Approval for new testing on animals will only be granted once all other methods to generate the necessary data have been exhausted.

 The concerns of Denehurst reflect current legislation in Europe and contrary to the views of many who protest against animal testing, there are very strict rules on the use of animals in scientific procedures.

 · A permit (licence) must be obtained from an Government Agency (eg UK Home Office) before animal testing can be performed.
-Premises will be inspected without prior warning and personnel must be suitable qualified.
+Premises will be inspected without prior warning and personnel must be suitably qualified.
 The named licence holder is legally responsible and can be subject to criminal proceedings if the conditions of the licence are not met.

 · Maximum permitted dose levels reflect those of classification end points; for example, acute oral testing is limited to 2000 mg/kg, longer-term toxicity testing to 1000 mg/kg/day and fish toxicity to 100 mg/l.